ETHMOID BONE ANATOMY

 • Serves as attachment for the falx cerebri

-• Falx cerebri separates cerebral hemispheres
+• Falx cerebri separates your cerebral hemispheres

 Ala of Crista Galli